laurencelundblade/QCBOR/README.md

      QCBORDecode_ExitMap(&DecodeCtx);
      uErr = QCBORDecode_Finish(&DecodeCtx);

-The Spiffy Decode version of QCBOR also handles CBOR tags in a simpler and more thorough way.
+The spiffy decode version of QCBOR also handles CBOR tags in a simpler and more thorough way.

 The spiffy decode functions will handle definite and indefinite length maps and arrays without the caller having to do anything.
 This includes mixed definite and indefinte maps and arrays.
+(Some work remains to support map searching with indefinite length strings.)

 ### Uncompatible Changes